 What is Cortex Analyst?

-Cortex Analyst is fully managed service in Cortex AI that provides a conversational interface to interact with structured data in Snowflake.
+Cortex Analyst is a fully managed service in Cortex AI that provides a conversational interface to interact with structured data in Snowflake.
 It streamlines the development of intuitive, self-service analytics applications for business users, while providing industry-leading accuracy.
 To deliver high text-to-SQL accuracy, Cortex Analyst uses an agentic AI setup powered by state-of-the-art LLMs.
 Available as a convenient REST API, Cortex Analyst can seamlessly integrate into any application.
 This empowers developers to customize how and where business users interact with results, while still benefiting from Snowflake's integrated security and governance features, including role-based access controls (RBAC), to protect valuable data.

 cortex analyst gif